helmedeiros/blog/content/en/posts/2014-04-10-um-sistema-de-recomendacao-de-produtos-baseado-em-grafos-titan-cassandra-redis-e-hadoop-em-producao.md

 ---
+title:
-title: 'An Recommendation System for Products based on graphs: Titan, Cassandra, Redis and Hadoop in production'
+  "An Recommendation System for Products based on graphs: Titan, Cassandra, Redis and Hadoop in production"
 author: helio
 layout: post
 date: 2014-04-10 21:27:50+00:00